Priya2191-dev/Vehicle-brake-automation-framework/README.md

 - Telemetry monitoring
 - AI-based anomaly detection
 - Dashboard visualization
 - BDD and unit test automation

+## Objective

+- To design and develop an automation framework for validating vehicle braking systems using python and BDD.
+- To simulate real world braking scenarios.
+- To ensure system reliability by validating brake response, safety threshold and input haandling.
+- To integrate CI/CD for continuous testing and faster feedback on code changes.

 ## Features